Skip to main content

 5. Accelerated Cardiovascular Risk The combination of underlying metabolic dysfunction and the therapy’s influence leads to increased arterial stiffness, plaque formation, and a heightened risk of cardiovascular events.

 Ultimately, the cardiovascular consequences of ignoring lifestyle during hormonal therapy are not mysterious.
-They are the logical, physiological result of creating a that is inhospitable to the very benefits the therapy is meant to provide.
+They are the logical, physiological result of creating a metabolic environment that is inhospitable to the very benefits the therapy is meant to provide.
 The choice to engage in supportive lifestyle practices is a choice to ensure the full, positive potential of your hormonal protocol is realized, safeguarding your cardiovascular health for the long term.

 Lifestyle Factors and Their Cardiovascular Impact